michaelweber/Macrome/README.md

 # Macrome
 An Excel Macro Document Reader/Writer for Red Teamers & Analysts.
+A corresponding blog post describing what this tool actually does can be found [here](https://malware.pizza/2020/05/12/evading-av-with-excel-macros-and-biff8-xls/).

 ![An example created document using the default template.](Docs/macrome.png)